zleypner/zleypner/README.md

 My journey is fueled by a deep curiosity and a love for learning.
 Proficient in HTML, CSS, JavaScript, React and an array of other tools.

-Beyond just building applications, I am drawn to the frontier of Web 3 and open-source collaboration, where I seek to contribute and innovate.
+I am drawn to the frontier of Web 3 and open-source collaboration, where I seek to contribute and innovate.
-My fascination with blockchain technology is growing, and I am eager to immerse myself further into its new technologies.

 Contact me at anwar.sanchz@gmail.com